ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 ## Live Build :rocket:
 Go to https://eigengrausgenerator.com/ to see the most current live build of EEEG in action!

+NOTE: The live build is often several weeks or months behind the current build here on github.
+Compile the generator locally to see all the latest features and updates!

 ## Community :family:
 **Join our Discord to talk about the project in real time**
 * Learn more about the project